AnasAlhatti/Financeapp/README.md

 |---------|----------|
 | ![Budgets](screenshots/budgets.png) | ![Settings](screenshots/settings.png) |

-### Scan & Menu
+### Log in & Menu
-Scan receipts and access the navigation drawer.
+Log in and access the navigation drawer.

 | Log In | Menu |
 |--------------|------|